-The GRC is launching the Global Reporting Program, which will bring students around the world together to produce major works of journalism.
+The GRC is launching a pilot program, which will bring students around the world together to produce major works of journalism.

 Melissa Chan had her press credentials denied by the Chinese government.
 She never thought she'd see the same tactics used to revoke reporters' entry to the White House.